xiaogeamadeus/groulette_backend/README.md

 # groulette_backend
-## A food roulette created by a group of students in Kyoto U.
+## A food choosing roulette created by a group of students in Kyoto U.

-The backend part of groulette.
+This is the backend part of groulette.